nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

 Here is the rewind of 2015

-**January 2015**: It was just start of new semester.
+**January 2015**: It was just the start of new semester.
 Boring college, boring lectures.
-I never liked going college.
+I never liked going to college.
 On 28th Jan, I reached home from college and got to know that Pawan bhai  (my brother) bought a car(Audi) :sunglasses: in US.

 <p align="center">
    <img align="centre" src="https://raw.githubusercontent.com/vicky002/vicky002.github.io/master/img/car.jpg" alt="car"/>